Sultan's Armed Forces: Dhofar campaign

 In 1964, a rebellion began in the southern province of Dhofar, again supported by Saudi Arabia.
 The initial aims of the rebellion were greater autonomy for the region, and an improvement in its living standards.

 The Sultan's forces in Dhofar consisted only of an irregular Dhofar Force, recruited from local "jibali" tribes.
 Only in 1965 were two battalions of the SAF sent to the province.
 Most units of the Omani Army at this time were understrength, and badly equipped and trained.
 The air force consisted of a few piston-engined transport and ground-attack aircraft.
 The navy possessed a single dhow.

 The Dhofar Force was disbanded in 1966, after some of its members tried to assassinate the Sultan.
 The Desert Regiment was raised to replace it.
-The Southern Regiment was also formed and all Baluchi soldiers were eventually concentrated in the two battalions of this regiment, although the change took several years to implement fully.
+The Southern Regiment was also formed and all Baluchi soldiers from Pakistan were eventually concentrated in the two battalions of this regiment, although the change took several years to implement fully.

 The rebellion continued at a low level until 1967.
 In that year, the establishment of the People's Democratic Republic of Yemen (PDRY) adjacent to Dhofar, gave the rebels access to sources of arms, supplies and recruits, and also radicalised the rebel movement.
-As the PFLOAG, this sought the overthrow of the Sultanate and other pro-Western regimes in the Persian Gulf.
+As the PFLOAG (Popular Front for the Liberation of the Occupied Arabian Gulf), this sought the overthrow of the Sultanate and other pro-Western regimes in the Persian Gulf.

-By 1969, the Adoo, as the rebels were known, had overrun much of Dhofar, and there were attacks on SAF positions elsewhere in Oman.
+By 1969, the Adoo, as the PFLOAG rebels were known, had overrun much of Dhofar, and there were attacks on SAF positions elsewhere in Oman.
 It was clear to the Sultan's British backers and advisors that the situation was critical.
 Said bin Taimur's rule had been reactionary and despotic.
 Almost all progress since the Middle Ages had been outlawed in Oman.
 In 1970, the Sultan was overthrown in a palace coup, which was planned and supported by the British.
 His son, Qaboos bin Said, replaced him.